inrupt/docs-pod-browser/source/manage-files.rst

 Navigate the Pod
 ================

 In the :guilabel:`Files` view, click on a folder to navigate into the folder.

+Alternatively, you can go directly to a folder:

+#.
+Click on the :guilabel:`Pod` indicator dropdown on the top left-hand side.

+#.
+Select :guilabel:`-> Change Pod`.

+#.
+Enter the URI of a folder.
+You must include specify the full URL,
+   including the protocol ``https:// ...``.

+#.
+Click :guilabel:`Go`.

 .. _view-details:

 View Details of Folders and Files
 =================================

-To view the details of a folder,
+To view the details of a folder:

-   Go to the specific folder and click :guilabel:`Folder Details` to open a Details view.
+#.
+Go to the specific folder and click :guilabel:`Folder
+   Details` to open a Details view.
 The Details view provides information about the current folder you are browsing.